ghhutch/n8n-firefly-agent/README.md

 14. Create the n8n_pipe function.
 15. Configure the valve settings and paste your webhook url.
 NOTE: Sometimes accessing n8n from open-webui can be tricky.
 I installed n8n using docker desktop, went into the container Exec area and ran the command "hostname -i" to get the IP of the n8n instance for the n8n host.
 16. Save the settings
 17. Go to models and enable the n8n_pipe.
+NOTE: You can change the model name to something more intuitive such as Firefly Agent.

-# Usage
+## Usage
 In n8n:
-1. Use the n8n chat and enter a prompt such as "Generate an image of a dog and pony show"
+1. Use the n8n chat and enter a prompt such as "Generate an image of a dog and pony show".
+NOTE: The output will include a URL to the image, you'll have to copy and paste this into your browser to view the image.
+The intent of this flow is to be used in OpenWeb-UI but it's helpful to test in n8n as you optimize the system prompt and change models.
 2. Use the prompt suggestions to improve image generation.

 In Open-WebUI: